aviaryan/devletters/content/letters/choosing-your-career.md

 Are you okay with dealing with long shooting sessions, from 4 am to 10 pm, where they might ask you to shoot the same scene 30 times? (this can be quite frustrating, trust me, I know it first-hand)

-Are you okay with (again) being too much in public?
+Are you okay with your life being too much in public?

 THINK ABOUT these questions for a moment.
 Think how your life will be like if you are there.

-I think most of you would have a problem with either one or all of the situations.
+I believe most of you would have a problem with at least one or all of these situations.

 And yet, you still want to become the next Zuckerberg or the next Robert Downey Jr.